Shreedhar-Khorate/spacefacts/README.md

 # spacefacts
-This repo hosts code for GenAI 101 with Pieces workshop about facts for space
+This repo hosts sample code for GenAI 101 with Pieces workshop about facts for space